-Here is a quick look at GNOME Flashback (Metacity), before you install. (instruction at the end).
+Here is a quick look at GNOME Flashback (Metacity), before you install it. (instruction at the end).

 After installing the GNOME Flashback (Metacity), at the Ubuntu 20.04 login prompt, you can see the option of logging in to GNOME Flashback.
 Select it and provide your credentials and log in.